 Know the Enemy

-Common Ragweed: An annual, it grows erect and as tall as 5 feet (150 cm).
+Common Ragweed: An annual, it grows erect and as tall as 5 feet (1.5 meters).
 Lower leaf branches are opposite each other, but begin to alternate higher up the plant.
 The leaves are long and compound, with deeply toothed divisions on each leaf.
 Flowers are in spikes of small, greenish yellow florets, numerous and not showy.

 Giant Ragweed: The weed lives up to its name, reaching as high as 15 feet (4.5 m).
 Its stems are multi-branched and hairy, with the leaves opposite, except on smaller branches.